tboudart/Life-Expectancy-Regression-Analysis-and-Classification/README.md

 I tested seven different classification algorithms to classify a country as developing or developed.
 The models obtained testing set balanced accuracies ranging from 86% - 99%.
 From best to worst, the models included gradient boosting, random forest, Adaptive Boosting (AdaBoost), decision tree, k-nearest neighbors, support-vector machines, and naive Bayes.
 I tuned all the models' hyperparameters.
 None of the models overfitted the training set.

-The data is from Kaggle and could be found at https://www.kaggle.com/kumarajarshi/life-expectancy-who
+The data is from Kaggle and could be found at https://www.kaggle.com/kumarajarshi/life-expectancy-who.
+The clean dataset used is uploaded.

-The Python libraries used include: pandas (1.2.3), matplotlib.pyplot
+The Python libraries used include: pandas (1.2.3), matplotlib (3.2.2), NumPy (1.20.1), seaborn (0.11.1), and scikit-learn (0.24.1)